 The Company reviews these assumptions on a periodic basis and adjusts them, as necessary.
-The expected term of an award was determined based on the Company's analysis of historical exercise behavior while taking into consideration various participant demographics and option characteristics.
+The expected term of a stock option award was determined based on the Company's analysis of historical exercise behavior while taking into consideration various participant demographics and option characteristics.
+The expected term of an ESPP purchase right is based on the offering period.
 We utilize the simplified method to develop the estimate of the expected term.
 The expected volatility is based upon observed volatility of comparable public companies.
 The expected dividend yield is assumed to be zero, as the Company has never paid dividends and has no current plans to do so.
 The risk-free interest rate is based on the yield on U.S. Treasury securities for a period approximating the expected term of the options being valued.

-The Company recognized stock-based compensation expense for the periods indicated:
+The following table presents the components and classification of stock-based compensation expense for the periods indicated: